uviclibraries/arduino/virtual_workshop_children/2M_covid_sensor.md

 }
 ```

-3. Once everything is connected, click “Start Simulation” in the top right corner.
+3.{: .label .label-yellow} Once everything is connected, click “Start Simulation” in the top right corner.
 You should see the light starting to blink

 <img src="..\images\virtual_workshops\2M_covid_sensor\simulation.png" alt="simulation" style="width:30px;">

-4. Now click on the Ultrasonic sensor, and then move the green button around with your mouse to simulate objects being more or less than 2M away from the sensor.
+4.{: .label .label-yellow} Now click on the Ultrasonic sensor, and then move the green button around with your mouse to simulate objects being more or less than 2M away from the sensor.
 Have fun playing around!

 <img src="..\images\virtual_workshops\2M_covid_sensor\breadboard_in_action.png" alt="breadboard demonstration" style="width:30px;">